mikeshulman/narya/README.md

 For example, you can avoid making any imported notations available by using the modifier `except notations`, or you can import only the notations and no definitions with `only notations`.
 Or you can import only a few particular notations with a modifier like `in notations union (only plus; only times)`.
 In particular, if you import an entire file qualified such as `import "arith" | renaming . arith`, then a notation such as `notations.plus` in `"arith.ny"` will be renamed to `arith.notations.plus`, which is not in the `notations` namespace and thus will not be available to the parser.
 To import all the constants qualified but make all the notations available, write `import "arith" | seq (renaming . arith; renaming arith.notations notations)`.
 (This is probably a good candidate to have an abbreviated version.)

 The `notations` namespace can also contain sub-namespaces: if you write `notation 1 nat.plus` then it will go in the namespace as `notations.nat.plus`.
 Then by importing with `in notations only nat` you can get all the notations in that namespace such as `notations.nat.plus` and `notations.nat.times`, but no other notations from the imported file.
-Thus, notation namespaces act somewhat like Coq's [notation scopes](https://coq.inria.fr/doc/V8.18.0/refman/user-extensions/syntax-extensions.html#notation-scopes), although they can only be opened globally and not locally to part of a term.
+Thus, notation namespaces act somewhat like Rocq's [notation scopes](https://coq.inria.fr/doc/V8.18.0/refman/user-extensions/syntax-extensions.html#notation-scopes), although they can only be opened globally and not locally to part of a term.

 ### Compilation